stefanopaulo/jquery_essentials/README.md

 ```

-# Algumas funções do console(referente a função console do JavaScript) que ajudam no debug do jQuery no console do browser
+# Algumas funções do console que ajudam no debug do jQuery no console do browser

 ```
     $(function() {